DataDog/documentation/content/en/tracing/profiler/profiler_troubleshooting.md

 [2]: /help/

 {{< /programming-lang >}}
-{{< programming-lang lang="native" >}}
+{{< programming-lang lang="linux" >}}

 ## Missing profiles in the profile search page

-If you've configured the profiler and don't see profiles in the profile search page, turn on [verbose logging][1] and [open a support ticket][2] with logfiles and the following information:
+If you've configured the profiler and don't see profiles in the profile search page, turn on [verbose logging][1] and [open a support ticket][2] with log files and the following information:

 - Linux kernel version (`uname -r`)
 - libc version (`ldd --version`)
 - Value of `/proc/sys/kernel/perf_event_paranoid`
 - Complete command line, including both profiler and application arguments

-If you would prefer, you may also attempt to troubleshoot the problem by enabling verbose logs and reviewing the sections below.
+If you prefer, you can also troubleshoot the problem by enabling verbose logs and reviewing the sections below.

 ### "\<ERROR\> Error calling perfopen on watcher"

-This error typically occurs when the user does not have sufficient permission to engage the profiler.
-The most common reason for this is because required operating system features have been disabled, which will cause profiling to fail.
-This is typically a host-level configuration, which can not be set at the level of an individual pod or container.
+This error typically occurs when you do not have sufficient permission to engage the profiler.
+The most common reason for this is that required operating system features have been disabled, which causes profiling to fail.
+This is typically a host-level configuration, which cannot be set at the level of an individual pod or container.

-There are two capabilities which may be used to override the value of `perf_event_paranoid`
+There are two capabilities you can use to override the value of `perf_event_paranoid`:
-- `CAP_SYS_ADMIN` (running your services with this capability may be discouraged by your organization)
+- `CAP_SYS_ADMIN` - Running your services with this capability may be discouraged by your organization.
-- `CAP_PERFMON` (available on Linux v5.8 or later)
+- `CAP_PERFMON` - Available on Linux v5.8 or later.

 There are a few less common permissions issues:
-- The profiler is not always able to instrument processes which change their UID on startup.
+- The profiler is not always able to instrument processes that change their UID on startup.
 This is common for many webservers and databases.
 - The profiler relies upon the `perf_event_open()` syscall, which is disallowed by some container runtimes.
 Check the appropriate documentation to see whether this might be the case.
-- Some seccomp profiles may forbid `perf_event_open()`.
+- Some seccomp profiles forbid `perf_event_open()`.
 If your system runs such a configuration, you may not be able to run the profiler.

 ### "\<WARNING\> Could not finalize watcher"

-Users encounter this warning when the system is unable to allocate sufficient locked memory for the profiler.
-This is most commonly caused when too many instances of the profiler are active on a given host, which may happen when many containerized services are instrumented individually on the same host.
-This can be resolved by increasing the `mlock()` memory limit or decreasing the number of instrumented applications.
+You can encounter this warning when the system is unable to allocate sufficient locked memory for the profiler.
+This most commonly happens when too many instances of the profiler are active on a given host, as when many containerized services are instrumented individually on the same host.
+You can resolve this by increasing the `mlock()` memory limit or decreasing the number of instrumented applications.

-Other native profiling tools may contribute to the same limit.
+Other native profiling tools may contribute to encountering the same limit.

 ### "\<WARNING\> Failure to establish connection"

 This error usually means that the profiler is unable to connect to the Datadog agent.
-You can enable [configuration logging][3] to identify the precise combination of hostname/port used by the profiler for uploads.
-Additionally, the content of the error message may relay the exact hostname and port used.
-Compare these values to your agent configuration.
-See the [getting started][4] page for details on profiler input parameters and default values.
+Enable [configuration logging][3] to identify the hostname and port number used by the profiler for uploads.
+Additionally, the content of the error message may relay the hostname and port used.
+Compare these values to your Agent configuration.
+See [Enabling the profiler][4] for details on profiler input parameters and default values.

 ## Profiles are empty or sparse

 Your profiles may be empty ("No CPU time reported") or contain few frames.
 Sometimes this is caused when applications have poor symbolization information.
-This may also be expected--the profiler only activates when the instrumented application is scheduled on the CPU.
-On the other hand, applications may be predominately off-CPU for many reasons, such as low user load or high application wait time.
+This may also be expected--the profiler activates only when the instrumented application is scheduled on the CPU, and applications may be predominately off-CPU for many reasons, such as low user load or high application wait time.

 The root of your profile is the frame annotated with the application name in parentheses.
-If this frame shows a significant amount of CPU time, but no frames, your application may be prone to poor profiling fidelity.
-There are many reasons why this may happen.
+If this frame shows a significant amount of CPU time, but no frames, your application may have poor profiling fidelity.
 Consider the following:
-- Stripped binaries will not have symbols available.
+- Stripped binaries do not have symbols available.
 Try using a non-stripped binary or a non-minified container image.
 - Certain applications and libraries benefit from their debug packages being installed.
-This is only true for services installed through your repo's package manager or similar.
+This is true for services installed through your repo's package manager or similar.

+[1]: /tracing/troubleshooting/#tracer-debug-logs
+[2]: /help/
+[3]: /help/
+[4]: /tracing/profiler/enabling/linux/

 {{< /programming-lang >}}
 {{< /programming-lang >}}